Whatsapp Icon

 To understand that foods can provide all the necessary vitamins essential for our body, it is important to know about the different types of vitamins, their functions, deficiency diseases, and most importantly, their food sources.

-Vitamins are organic molecules that people require in little amounts.
+Vitamins are organic molecules that people require in small amounts.
 They are compounds that our bodies require to grow and function properly.
 Most vitamins must be obtained from food since the body either does not manufacture them or generates only a small amount.
 Vitamins A, C, D, E, and K are among them, and so are the B vitamins.
-The best approach to get adequate vitamins is to eat a diversified, well-balanced diet.
+The best approach to getting adequate vitamins is to eat a diversified, well-balanced diet.

 The vitamins are broadly classified into two categories: